A robust and stable hybrid neural network/finite element method for 2D flows that generalizes to different geometries: Introduction

 \section{Introduction}

-The accurate solution of the instationary Navier-Stokes equations is of great importance in engineering and science.
-Existing numerical methods, e.g. based on finite elements, can provide accurate and reliable solutions.
+The accurate solution of the nonstationary Navier-Stokes equations is of great importance in engineering and science.
+Existing numerical methods can provide accurate and reliable solutions.
 However, at high resolutions or Reynolds numbers, these methods become prohibitively expensive.

-In recent years, machine learning-based methods have emerged as an alternative that can provide substantial improvements in terms of speed.
-They also can improve accuracy in applications by being able to learn directly from measurements and incomplete data~\cite{Brunton2024}.
-Such methods follow a number of approaches, ranging from directly learning the solution of a partial differential equation to a multitude of hybrid methods that replace different parts of a conventional numerical method with neural networks.
-The deep neural network multigrid solver(DNN-MG) is a hybrid method that combines a finite element solver for partial differential equations with a machine learning model.
+Finite element methods are among the most successful approaches for the solution of partial differential equations.
+For fluid flow problems, existing methods such as multigrid methods are highly efficient and can achieve optimal computational complexity~\cite{kimmritzParallelMultigrid2011}.
+The majority of the costs is thereby typically in the linear solver.
+Consequently, choosing the right solver for a specific problem is vital for computational efficiency~\cite{ahmedAssessmentSolversSaddle2018, Ghai2018}.
+Further work to speed up such numerical methods focuses on the use of massively parallel hardware such as graphics processing units (GPUs).
+However, sparse solvers generally achieve only a low utilization of GPUs due to memory bandwidth limitations~\cite{Liebchen2024, Thomas2024}.
+Currently, matrix free finite element approaches promise the best potential for high computational efficiency on massively parallel computers~\cite{Munch2023}.
+However, the challenges of GPU implementations are considerable, especially if a high degree of flexibility is to be maintained with regard to the numerical methodology and the type of PDE taken into account.

+In recent years, data-driven methods using machine learning have emerged as an alternative to conventional approaches.
+Deep neural networks (NNs) open new avenues for the solution of PDEs and, having co-evolved with GPUs, can effectively leverage the massive compute that they provide.
+Neural networks can directly learn a specific solution by using the differential equation as loss function, completely sidestepping the need for a discretization.
+First introduced in~\cite{Lagaris1998}, this idea has garnered increased interest since its reemergence as Physics-informed neural networks (PINNs)~\cite{Raissi2019a, eDeepRitzMethod2018, luDeepXDEDeepLearning2021}.
+The approach is well suited for the solution of inverse problems but is usually not competitive with traditional numerical methods for forward problems, which is the setting we are interested in~\cite{Grossmann2024,Toscano2025}.
+See~\cite{Toscano2025} for a recent survey.

+The efficiency of neural network-based methods can be substantially improved by learning a solution operator instead of a single solution.
+Finite-dimensional operators can be learned from fully discretized inputs and outputs~\cite{Guo2016, Bhatnagar2019,eichingerStationaryFlowPredictions2021,eichinger2022}.
+DeepONets~\cite{luLearningNonlinearOperators2021} do away with the need for a discretization of the outputs and Neural Operators~\cite{JMLR:v24:21-1524} are also flexible with regard to the representation of the inputs.
+A challenge for learned operators is to extrapolate beyond the training interval for time-dependent problems~\cite{Nayak2025}.
+Recent work improves upon this by introducing an auto-regressive pathway that incorporates operator evaluations from past time-points~\cite{Diab2025} or by learning to predict the time-derivative and incorporating the operator with a Runge-Kutta scheme~\cite{Nayak2025}.